United Way Miami Inc

 Economic Mobility (Financial Stability)

-- UpSkill Miami workforce development program (training in healthcare, transportation, construction trades, energy, aviation, and education)
+- UpSkill Miami workforce development programme (training in healthcare, transportation, construction trades, energy, aviation, and education)

-- Center for Financial Stability services (financial coaching, tax preparation, benefits enrollment, employment assistance)
+- Center for Financial Stability services (financial coaching, tax preparation, benefits enrolment, employment assistance)

 - Small business development